Euclideon/udcore/udPlatform/Docs/udJSON.md

 * AsDouble4x4() will return a udDouble4x4 for an array of 9, 12, or 16 doubles.
 Any other number returns identity.
   9 doubles will populate the inner 3x3, 12 doubles form a 3x4 and 16 forms the full 4x4.
 * CalculateHMAC is used to digitally sign the tree
-* ExtractAndVoid allows you to take ownership of a string from a udValue object, setting it to void
+* ExtractAndVoid allows you to take ownership of a string from a udJSON object, setting it to void